 Part of the strategic planning process included a regional asset map listing education, economic development, and other community partners and resources

-All CareerSource Northeast Florida locations are open Monday through Friday from 8:00am to 5:00pm.
+All CareerSource Northeast Florida locations are open Monday through Thursday from 8:00 AM to 5:00 PM.
+Friday hours: 8:00 AM to 4:00 PM.
 No appointment is necessary.

 If you need help in your native language, we can provide a free translator for 15 languages.
 We can also translate documents into these languages.Ask for help at any of our career centers or email us at email@example.com.